Build More Meaningful Relationships

 - (Optional) A fantastic EM you can dictate this work to.

 It’s exactly what it sounds like.
-If it’s been a while since you’ve interacted with someone, use the following.
-But use it sparingly, once you do, you typically can’t send it again, at least not for several months if you want to avoid looking junior.
+If it’s been a while since you’ve interacted with someone, use the following:

 A Simple but Effective Example